-The School District of New Lisbon is served by one Instructional Media Center serves 702 students in grades EC-12.
-This includes the Special Education department and four year old kindergarten programs.
+The School District of New Lisbon is served by one Instructional Media Center serving approximately 700 students in grades EC-12.
 This facility is centrally located to provide easy access for all students and served by one library media specialist and one librarian support staff person.

 The School District of New Lisbon has an EC-12 library media program that is an integral and supportive part of the curriculum, but also provides a mechanism for choice and exploration beyond the prescribed courses of study.
 The IMC (Instructional Media Center) provides a wide range of resources in print, nonprint, and electronic format.
-The media center personnel strive to incorporate technology into teaching information literacy library skills and the integration of curricular studies applied to these library skills.
+The library media specialist strives to incorporate technology into teaching information literacy skills and the integration of curricular studies applied to these library skills.

 • The library media program supports the learning of all students and other members of the learning community who have diverse learning abilities, styles, and needs.

 • The library media program fosters individual and collaborative inquiry

 • The library media program integrates the uses of technology for learning and teaching.

 • The library media program is an essential link to the larger learning community.

 The EC-12 media center was a new addition in 2000 that has a carpeted area divided into two sections to separate the collection into grades EC-5 and grades 6-12 materials appropriate for student ages.
 The west wall of the media center is comprised entirely of twenty-foot floor-to-ceiling windows giving the media center a solarium atmosphere.

 Other services include the distribution of a monthly newsletter to elementary students titled Building Readers, a blog with the latest book reviews, a wiki with staff resources, various digital reading collections including Capstone Digital Library, Big Universe and Overdrive.